Bigkoo/Android-PickerView/README-en.md

 ## Introduction

-This is a library for android to pick date or pickerOptions like IOS system WheelView widget. and support for the linkage, dialog .
+This is a library for android to pick date or options like IOS system WheelView widget. and support for the linkage, dialog .
 It's very easy to use ,  you also can customize layout, which make it very customizable.

-* there are two pickerOptions called OptionsPickerView and TimePickerView
+* there are two options called OptionsPickerView and TimePickerView

 * OptionsPickerView supports three levels of linkage

 * TimePickerView support selection date range

-* support "year, month, day, hour, minute, second", "provincial, city, district" and other pickerOptions of the unit (label) show or hide and customize label.
+* support "year, month, day, hour, minute, second", "provincial, city, district" and other options of the unit (label) show or hide and customize label.

 * supports custom text, color, text size, etc.